shliffen/GoogleDriveManagerWithPostman/README.md

 # GoogleDriveManagerWithPostman
-A simple web service which can be used to manipulate files from google drive.
+A sample of web service which can be used to manipulate files from google drive.
 Postman is used as a frontend.

 **How to run?**
 You can run it from the dist folder - by running first on make.sh/make.bat (to build the project using Maven and create a "uber"-jar), and then run it using GoogleDriveManager.bat / GoogleDriveManager.sh: